 The Personalised Healthcare Framework provides a comprehensive and integrated view of the critical building blocks required in any programme of change.
 It is recommended as a checklist for future planning efforts and personalised healthcare initiatives, and is available on the FutureProofing Healthcare website (https://futureproofinghealthcare.com/personalised-healthcare).
 By showing how different elements are inter-connected, the Framework provides structure and transparency, helping to bring different stakeholders together and demonstrating how their interests and priorities are part of a bigger picture.
-It also serves as inspiration for national or regional governments establishing or reviewing their own personalised healthcare are covered, and to integrate individual aspects that may be addressed in different plans or policies.
+It also serves as inspiration for national or regional governments establishing or reviewing their own personalised healthcare strategies - it can be used as a checklist to ensure all relevant aspects of personalised healthcare are covered, and to integrate individual aspects that may be addressed in different plans or policies.